cmaseattle/instagram-grid/README.md

 * *refactor* code to use `<img src>` tags instead of `<div>` with background images, which fixes Firefox and IE issues.
 * *update* built-in lightbox UI to use `<img>` tags and has a new 'close' button
 * *new* optional parameter `likes` allows user to include like count for images with at least *one* like.
+* *new* optional parameter `likesHover` shows number of likes only when the user hovers over the image

 **0.0.2**